 - 25% of employees have, or know someone who has, left a job.
 Because they weren’t included in or privy to the business’ performance or direction.

 - And more than half of respondents said that knowing company performance data contributed significantly to their own positive performance.

-- Spreadsheets can be difficult to analyse if you do not know what you are looking for and, the amount of data available in the report can lead to misinterpretation, leading to poor choices being made wrong actions being taken based on that misinterpretation.
-If a member of your staff is not trained in how you display your spread sheet reports and what to look for, then the report may be a waste of time
+- Spreadsheets can be difficult to analyse if you do not know what you are looking for.
+The amount of data available in the report can lead to misinterpretation, making poor choices taking wrong actions.
+If your staff is not trained in how you display your spreadsheet reports, then the report is a waste of time.

 - Loss of historical data.
-Spreadsheets aren’t designed to store historical data, and management may try to keep the size of the file to a minimum which means that the spread sheet is constantly updated with new information and the historical data is deleted.
+Spreadsheets are not designed to store historical data.
+Management may try to keep the size of the file to a minimum.
+So that the spreadsheet is constantly updated with new information and the historical data is deleted.
 This makes is hard or impossible to spot trends over time and compare data across longer time horizons.